jazinheira/HugosPianoTuning/content/_index.md

       link: /contact

   - title: "Tuning Master for Legends"
     content: "Experience the finely tuned mastery trusted by Andrea Bocelli, Mstislav Rostropovich, Washington International School, Hay-Adams Hotel, The Willard Hotel, and Northern Virginia Community College.
-As an expert piano technician, I bring meticulous care and artistry to every tuning.
+As an expert piano tuner, I bring meticulous care and artistry to every tuning.
 From concert halls to home studios, I'll elevate your musical experience with my time-honored craft, allowing your piano to sing.
-Contact me today to achieve the tone musical legends demand."
+Contact me today to achieve the tone musical legends appreciate."
     images:
       - "/images/jazz-band-pana-animated.svg"
     button: